Inserted and Deleted Tables in SQL Server

 What will happen if we update multiple records at a time?

-Here we can see that the Employee table having three employees whose Gender is Male.
-Let’s update the Salary of All Gender Employees to 20000 as shown in the below SQL query.
+Here you can see that the Employee table having three employees whose Gender is Male.
+Let’s update the Salary of All the Male Employees to 20000 by executing the following SQL query.

 UPDATE Employee SET Salary = 20000 WHERE Gender = ‘Male’